pawanpaudel93/scrapy-ipfs-filecoin/README.md

 	}
 	```

 	See more on FEEDS [here](https://docs.scrapy.org/en/latest/topics/feed-exports.html#feeds)

+4. Now perform the scrapping as you would normally.

 ## Author